-I understand that bamboo fibers are different than others and should be treated accordingly, but I am not always able to stick around while I wash and dry my sheets so I can pull them out at the right time.
+Bamboo fibers are different than others and should be treated accordingly, but I am not always able to stick around while washing and drying my sheets so I can pull them out at the right time.

-I also live in an apartment and there just isn’t enough room for me to air dry a Queen sized set of sheets.
-Also, my washer doesn’t offer a warm/cold wash and rinse option.
+I also live in an apartment and there just isn’t enough room to air dry a Queen sized set of sheets.
+Also, the washer don’t offer a warm/cold wash and rinse option.

-After the first wash and dry, my sheets were very wrinkled when I got them on my bed.
-They continued to crease and wrinkle as I slept in them.
-However, the sheets draped on the bed well and I had no issues with shrinking or size.
+After the first wash and dry, my sheets were very wrinkled when I got them on the bed.
+They continued to crease and wrinkle after sleeping in them.
+However, the sheets draped on the bed well and there were no issues with shrinking or size.

 During the second wash and dry, I washed them again in cold water and a gentle cycle.
-After I pulled the sheets out of the wash I shook out the damp sheets before putting them in a dryer.
+After pulling the sheets out of the wash I shook out the damp sheets before putting them in a dryer.

 It was time-consuming to constantly check the sheets to see if they were somewhere between damp and dry.
 I was able to pull them out when they were about 95% dry.

 The fitted sheet and flat sheet appeared slightly less wrinkly after following the care instructions very carefully.
-The pillowcases, however, were even more wrinkly than the first time I washed and dried them.
+The pillowcases, however, were even more wrinkly than the first time they were washed and dried.

-The wrinkles, as with many bamboo sheets, seem unavoidable.
+The wrinkles, as with many bamboo sheets, seem unavoidable because of their nature.
 The wrinkles at the end of my pillowcases seemed extreme compared to wrinkles on the rest of the bed and I think I’d feel compelled to at least iron them if I were to use these frequently.

 These sheets require extra care in order to keep them in their best shape and less wrinkly.
 This type of care is not always an option.